Reaper (Overwatch): Promotion and reception

+Dr. Felipe Antônio de Souza in a dissertation for the Federal University of Santa Catarina examined the characters of Overwatch through the scope of social semiotics.
+In regards to Reaper, he felt the character had the most aggressive visual elements amongst the cast, with his use of dual weapons to fight and body language in many cases indicating a defensive position.
+He additionally noted how well his outfit elements such as his trenchcoat came together to portray a revenge-seeking villain and a blood thirsty psychopath. de Souza echoed Amanda Wallace's observation of the barn owl symbolism referencing his heritage and grim reaper aesthetic, and felt this tied into his crow-themed "Nevermore" skin, in how the mask changed to a crow's beak while also resembling the mask of a plague doctor.

-As noted by Cass Marshall of Polygon, Reaper's portrayal in the Code of Violence novella drew negative reception from fans, ranging from lore inconsistences to his characterization.
-While Marshall acknowledged the lore inconsistences, they argued that while the dialogue in the novella was thick, it felt appropriate for Reaper's personality.
-They further expressed that while the novella focuses on him reminiscing about his wife, the fact that prior media had not developed their relationship diminished its impact.
-Some fans responded to the novella by suggesting Reaper may be an unreliable narrator in the story, something Marshall felt would actually be in-character.
-However, in response author Brandon Easton denied this theory, stating there was much fans didn't know about the character and it was part of a long-term narrative.
+Reaper's portrayal in the Code of Violence novella drew negative reception from fans, ranging from lore inconsistencies to his characterization.
+Cass Marshall of Polygon acknowledged the lore inconsistencies, though argued that while the dialogue in the novella was thick it felt appropriate for Reaper's personality.
+They further expressed that while the novella focuses on him reminiscing about his wife, the fact that prior media had not developed their relationship diminished the narrative impact.
+Marshall also observed that some fans responded to the novella by suggesting Reaper may be an unreliable narrator in the story, something Marshall felt would actually be in-character.
+This theory was quickly shot down however, as author Brandon Easton argued there was much the general audience didn't know about the character, and this characterization was part of a long-term narrative.